History of the trumpet: Ancient Israel

-Other trumpets are mentioned in the Bible besides the primitive shofar: the yowbel was the ram's-horn trumpet whose sound made the walls of Jericho fall down (Joshua 6); the taqowa was a Jewish military trumpet which is mentioned in Ezekiel 7:14.
+Other trumpets are mentioned in the Bible besides the primitive shofar, a horn made from a ram's horn whose sound supposedly made the walls of Jericho fall down (Joshua 6); the taqowa was a Jewish military trumpet which is mentioned in Ezekiel 7:14.
 The best known Biblical trumpet after the shofar, however, is the hasoserah.
 In the Book of Numbers, Moses is instructed to make two silver hasoserah:

-2Make thee two trumpets of silver; of a whole piece shalt thou make them: that thou mayest use them for the calling of the assembly, and for the journeying of the camps.
-3And when they shall blow with them, all the assembly shall assemble themselves to thee at the door of the tabernacle of the congregation.
-4And if they blow but with one trumpet, then the princes, which are heads of the thousands of Israel, shall gather themselves unto thee.
-5When ye blow an alarm, then the camps that lie on the east parts shall go forward.
-6When ye blow an alarm the second time, then the camps that lie on the south side shall take their journey: they shall blow an alarm for their journeys.
-7But when the congregation is to be gathered together, ye shall blow, but ye shall not sound an alarm.
-8And the sons of Aaron, the priests, shall blow with the trumpets; and they shall be to you for an ordinance for ever throughout your generations.
-9And if ye go to war in your land against the enemy that oppresseth you, then ye shall blow an alarm with the trumpets; and ye shall be remembered before the Lord your God, and ye shall be saved from your enemies.
-10Also in the day of your gladness, and in your solemn days, and in the beginnings of your months, ye shall blow with the trumpets over your burnt offerings, and over the sacrifices of your peace offerings; that they may be to you for a memorial before your God....
-(Numbers 10:2–10, King James Version.)

-The hasoserah was played in two different ways: taqa‘ and teruw‘ah.
-The former referred to a continuous sounding of the instrument by one or two Levites during religious ceremonies; the latter referred to the sounding of an alarm or military signal, and was always carried out by two trumpeters.
-In the 18th century the German music theorist Johann Ernst Altenburg compared these two styles of playing to the two styles of trumpet playing prevalent in the Late Baroque: the mellow style of the principale and the strident style of the clarino.
+The hasoserah was played in two different ways: taqa‘ ("blowing")and teruw‘ah ("sounding an alarm").
+Blowing was a continuous sounding of the instrument by one or two Levites during religious ceremonies; the sounding of an alarm was generally a military signal, and was always carried out by two players.
+In the 18th century the German music theorist Johann Ernst Altenburg compared these two styles of playing to the two registers of trumpet playing prevalent in the Late Baroque: the low principale and the high clarino.

-The military use of the natural trumpet is recorded in many passages of the Bible (e.g. Jeremiah 4:19, Zephaniah 1:16, Amos 2:2).
+The military use of the natural trumpet is mentioned in many passages of the Bible (e.g. Jeremiah 4:19, Zephaniah 1:16, Amos 2:2).
 Other passages recount its use as a celebratory instrument (e.g. II Kings 11:14, II Chronicles 5:12–13, Psalms 98:6).

 Josephus, who credits Moses with the invention of the hasoserah, describes the instrument thus: